In 2021, 90% of card transactions were contactless payments. Apps...

 How To Reduce Risk For Your Business

-As we’re stepping away from a difficult year, it’s important for businesses to ensure they understand all the potential merchant fees that could be unnecessarily eating away profits.
+It’s important for businesses to ensure they understand all the potential merchant fees that could be unnecessarily eating away profits.
 A common complication is that most of these fees can be considered convoluted, simply veiled as beneficial to the merchant with no specification.

 1. PCI Compliance